 There’s nothing better for the health of your online business than to understand and apply SEO best practices.
-Not only is SEO the best way to increase your organic traffic, but it also helps filter out unqualified visitors and expand brand awareness.
+Not only is SEO the best way to increase your organic traffic, it also helps you filter out unqualified visitors and expand your brand awareness.

-In case you’re new to SEO, here’s a quick description:
+In case you’re new to SEO, here’s a quick overview:

 SEO—short for search engine optimization—is the practice of increasing organic website traffic from search engines by improving a site’s online visibility.